 - Federal Work Study (FWS) will not appear as pending or disbursed aid.
 FWS is paid directly to a student once the student has worked and submitted a time sheet.

 NOTE: Students have the right to return any or all portions of disbursed loan funds within 120 days of disbursement or any future disbursements.
 A written request from the student to return or cancel funds must be submitted to the Office of Financial Aid.

 Change of Residency Status

-Incoming students report their choice of residency on their application for admission.
-We will use that in combination with the residency reported on the CSS Profile.
+For incoming students, we use the residency choice reported on your application for admission.
 As a returning student, for the purposes of offering financial aid, we will adjust your budget according to the residency you reported on the FAFSA.
 If your residency changes after filing the FAFSA, please contact our office.
 The Office of Residence Life also notifies us of residence changes; however, it is best for the student to keep us informed of any changes in residency so that aid is accurately reflected on the billing statement.

 - In general, your aid is reduced proportionately if you move off-campus.
 Because need based aid cannot exceed a student’s demonstrated need, some students have aid decreases of greater than 25% or are not eligible for need based aid at all when moving off-campus.
 Please see the Office of Financial Aid about your particular situation.

 - For students wishing to live with their parents or relatives, the college will review the student based on the established commuter budget.